TheArtyomMDev/BeWell/README.md

 - Time used as a key of each measure
 - Measure results used in our anonymous statistics to improve our app algorithms

-*A bit later I will add option to disable uploading results & sending stats.
 ## Other info
 The idea of it was inspired by Welltory app.